 You will be taken beyond the borders of the usual tourist sights.
 You will see and experience a side of this beautiful island that others rarely experience.
 Volcanic lakes, waterfalls and spectacular vistas is what Flores is about.
 It's a land created in a violent upheaval.
 Luscious green hills dropping dramatically away off steep cliffs that are illuminated by passing shards of light.
 The Atlantic Ocean will draw you in at every corner.
 Stunning blues, off shore islands, abundant sea life and spectacular seascapes pull at every string of a landscape photographers being.
 Which ever direction we will take you whilst crossing the island we will be rewarded with endless photographic opportunities.

-Where: Flores Island, Azores, Portugal When: 28th of July to the 3rd of August 2015 Availability: maximum of 6 people (first in first served) Included: Accomodation in double occupancy, breakfasts and packed lunches, 4 dinners, car rental, gas and boat trip around the island Tuition: Pedro Ferrão Patrício and Ben McRae
+Where: Flores Island, Azores, Portugal When: From the 1st to the 7th of August 2016 Availability: maximum of 6 people (first in first served) Included: Accomodation in double occupancy, breakfasts and packed lunches, 4 dinners, car rental, gas and boat trip around the island Tuition: Pedro Ferrão Patrício and Ben McRae

 Photoburst is a photo of the day contest focusing on Travel Photography.

-From May 2015 onwards we will cease to award gift certificates to Kiva and guest editorship invitations to our POTM winners.
-However, occasionally we may accept/address guest editorship proposals, as we strongly believe they are a great way of further involving photographers with Photoburst.
+We are currently accepting guest editorship proposals, as we strongly believe they are a great way of further involving photographers with Photoburst and our audience (please check the Editors section).
 Interested?
-Email us at email@example.com.
+Email us at firstname.lastname@example.org.